Naglbagl/ahnStringSwitch/README.md

 A switch like function for NSStrings in Objective-C

+View Demo project to see how it works beter.

+Also check out https://github.com/Naglbagl/ahnObjectSwitch for an NSObject implementation of ahnStringSwitch.

 Example:

     NSString *strOne = @"Hello World"; //Get the string you want to use